GCSE Combined Science Equivalency Testing including London and Birmingham

 Preparation for GCSE Combined Science Equivalency Exam

-You can easily purchase the recommended materials for the GCSE Combined Science Equivalency exam online by inserting the ISBN number below into Google or your preferred web browser.
-The book is inexpensive and essential to your successful preparation for the exam.
+- You can purchase the recommended materials for the GCSE Combined Science Equivalency exam online by inserting the ISBN number below into Google or your preferred web browser.
+The book is inexpensive and best matched to your exam and therefore to your successful preparation for the exam.

 NB It is not necessary to purchase the science workbook if you are booking a science “KICK START” or “BOOSTER CLASS” as workbook is provided